Badrul Haider Chowdhury

 Badrul Haider Chowdhury (1 January 1925 – 14 February 1998) was the Chief Justice of Bangladesh from 1 December 1989 to 31 December 1989.

 Early life and education

 Chowdhury was born in Noakhali District of Bengal Presidency, in present-day Bangladesh in 1925 to Khan Bahadur Mohammed Gazi Chowdhury.
 In 1948, Chowdhury finished his graduate studies in the University of Kolkata and completed his law degree in 1951.
 In 1955, he was awarded bar-at-law degree from Lincoln's Inn of United Kingdom.

 Career

 From 1965 to 1971, Chowdhury practiced at the Dhaka High court.
-In 1pril 1971 he was made of Judge of Dhaka High Court.
+In 1 April 1971 he was made of Judge of Dhaka High Court.

 After the independence of Bangladesh, Chowdhury was made a judge of Bangladesh High court in January 1972.
 He was made a judge in the Appellate Division in 1978.
-His verdict on the 8th Amendment case was a landmark moment of Bangladesh's legal history.1 from December 1989 to 31 December 1989 he was the chief justice of Bangladesh.
+His verdict on the 8th Amendment case was a landmark moment of Bangladesh's legal history.
+From 1 December 1989 to 1 January 1990, he was the chief justice of Bangladesh.